-Smart glasses are getting smarter – and the dark days of Google Glass are finally behind us.
-Augmented reality specs are finally approaching prime time, and plenty of startups are getting into the space.
+Smart glasses are getting smarter and augmented reality specs are finally approaching prime time, and plenty of startups are getting into the space.

 It's not just about dropping a camera on your face either.
 AR, fitness tracking and mixed reality are all powering the next generation of smart eyewear.